ralphou/data-analysis-operations/hisAlarm/README.md

 # Module: hisAlarm
 History-based alarms, for typical time scales ranging from 15 minutes to several days, with email notifications.
 Individual recipients can be configured for each alarm.
-Sends emails once per event, with reminders every 3 days, regardless of how often the required task (see below) is configured to run.
+Sends emails once per event, with reminders every 3 days.

 Alarms are triggered when the target trend, after applying the desired rollup, meets the configured condition for a given number of successive periods.